The Taste of Candy and Strawberries:

-"Arizona."
-I made it a point to keep conversations with this puppy-boy-man on the short and sweet side so as to not spark any raised levels of his already rolling lust clouds.
+"Colorado."
+I made it a point to keep conversations with this puppy-boy-man on the short side so as to not spark any raised levels of his already rolling lust clouds.

 "Cool, cool.
 Not a fan of the sun I'm guessing."
 His left hand waved unsubtly in front of my face before flopping onto the table where it stayed directly in the middle approximately three inches away from the hand that was currently swirling a water bottle in a circle motion as if by mimicking the away I handled my whiskey would spontaneously change the water into it.

 "I burn, tan, and then re-pale.
 Totally unfair cycle of my life."
 The table laughed, I did my best to ignore my inflamed throat.
 I didn't understand why I was hungry, I'd eaten enough to last a good two weeks this morning, the outer portions of my eyes were still tinged red from the effects, which meant the blood was still in my system.
 Which left me completely clueless as to why I was as hungry as a newborn.